 Wireless Internet (Wi-Fi)

-All three libraries have building-wide wireless Internet access.
-It is solely the responsibility of the wireless device owner/user to provide updated antivirus protection and anti-malware software, and to configure personal equipment with appropriate security settings to control access from other wireless devices within library facilities and the Internet itself, while using the library’s network.
-Wireless users assume all risks in this regard.
+All four libraries have building-wide wireless internet access.
+It is solely the responsibility of the wireless device owner/user to provide updated antivirus protection and anti-malware software, and to configure personal equipment with appropriate security settings to control access from other wireless devices within library facilities and the internet itself, while using the library’s network.

-Violating the rules above, or any of the library’s “Rules for Behavior,” and/or abusing other computer users, staff, hardware, or software may result in the loss of computer privileges.
+NOTICE: Violating the rules above, or the library’s Code of Conduct and/or abusing other computer users, staff, hardware, or software may result in the loss of computer privileges.